Dick Davey: Santa Clara head coach (1992–2007)

 On January 7, 2003, CollegeInsider.com named Davey the Mid-Season Coach of the Year for achieving a 9–4 start to the season with an injury-depleted roster where multiple walk-ons took over starting roles.
 Santa Clara would finish the 2002–03 season 13–15 (4–10 WCC) but improved to 16–16 (8–8 WCC) in 2003–04.

 The 2004–05 Broncos started 3–1 following an upset of no. 4 and eventual national champion North Carolina on November 19 in the Pete Newell Challenge at The Arena in Oakland.
 However, Santa Clara finished the season 15–16 (7–7 WCC).

-Davey retired as Santa Clara coach on February 1, 2007.
-The San Francisco Chronicle reported, citing anonymous sources, that top university administrators and major donors wanted a new head coach and a larger basketball budget.
+Davey reportedly retired as Santa Clara coach on February 1, 2007.
+However several media outlets including the San Francisco Chronicle reported that top university administrators and major donors wanted a new head coach and a larger basketball budget.
 In Santa Clara's next game on February 3 at Saint Mary's, Davey got a standing ovation from Saint Mary's fans and a gift argyle sweater from Saint Mary's head coach Randy Bennett, and Santa Clara won 63–57, resulting in sole possession of second place in WCC standings.
-Santa Clara finished Davey's final season 21–10 (10–4 WCC) for the first winning season in six years.
+Santa Clara finished in 2nd place in Davey's final season 21–10 (10–4 WCC) and Dick Davey earned his fourth and final coach of the year honors.
 Ken Pomeroy also ranked Santa Clara's defense as the best in the WCC that season.
+Davey's teams finished in the top 3 in the WCC nine times in his fifteen seasons at Santa Clara.

 In late 2007, the authorized biography Dick Davey: A Basketball Life Richly Led was self-published by Chuck Hildebrand, sportswriter and friend of Davey.